Code of Conduct

 As an indie label, we obviously promote freedom of expression and open communication, but we expect everyone on the Be happy team to follow our code of conduct.
 They should avoid offending, participating in serious disputes and disrupting our team & when actively engaging other people in the industry as well.
 We also expect them to foster a well-organized, respectful and collaborative environment.

 This policy applies to all of our team, regardless of payment, contractual agreements or rank.
-This does NOT pertain to artists, this is for internal use for Be happy only.

 Compliance with law

 All of our team must protect our label’s legality.
 They should comply with all environmental, safety and fair dealing laws.
 We expect the team to be ethical and responsible when dealing with our label’s finances, products, partnerships and public image.

 Respect in the workplace

 All team members should respect their colleagues.
 We won’t allow any kind of discriminatory behavior, harassment or victimization.
 Staff members should conform with our equal opportunity policy in all aspects of their work, from recruitment and performance evaluation of artists to interpersonal relations between each other.

 - Shouldn’t misuse company resources or use it frivolously.